In Stock at Our Warehouse. Ships in 2-5 days.

 About the Author

 Judy Blume, one of America’s most popular authors, is the recipient of the 2004 National Book Foundation Medal for Distinguished Contribution to American Letters.
 She is the #1 New York Times bestselling author of beloved books for young people, including Are You There God?
-It’s Me, Margaret (which celebrates fifty years in 2020), and novels for adult readers, including Wifey, Summer Sisters, and In the Unlikely Event.
+It’s Me, Margaret (which celebrated fifty years in 2020), and novels for adult readers, including Wifey, Summer Sisters, and In the Unlikely Event.
 Her work has been translated into thirty-two languages.Visit Judy at JudyBlume.com or follow her on Twitter at @JudyBlume.